The best sales to shop this weekend: Dyson, AirPods Pro, Nordstrom and more | CNN Underscored

 ——————————————————————————————————————————————————

-Macy’s is marking down 50,000 items for fall — from clothes and shoes to home essentials, accessories and more — by up to 50% starting today.
+Macy’s is marking down 50,000 items for fall — from clothes and shoes to home essentials, accessories and more — by up to 50%.
 It’s the perfect time to stock up on cozy styles from top brands like Columbia, Ralph Lauren and DKNY, along with mattresses, air fryers, furniture, fragrances and more.

 ——————————————————————————————————————————————————